KrrezDev/KrrezDev/README.md

 # Hi there! 👋

 ## About Me
-Hi!
-I'm Kevin, a passionate Web Developer with a B2 level in English.
+Hi I'm Kevin, a passionate Web Developer with a B2 level in English.
 As a Systems Engineering graduate, I'm constantly driven by my enthusiasm for learning and technology.
 Let me share a bit about myself:

 - 🎓 I hold a degree in Systems Engineering
 - 💻 I'm a Web Developer who loves creating and building solutions